reach-sh/reach-lang/docs/src/rsh/compute/index.md

 The @{defn("balance")} primitive returns the balance of the contract account for the DApp.
 It takes an optional non-network token value, in which case it returns the balance of the given token.

-The example below shows the non-network token being passed as an argument to `{!rsh} balance`:
+The example below shows non-network tokens being passed as arguments to the `{!rsh} balance` primitives:

 ```reach
 load: /examples/abstract-tok/index.rsh
 range: 24 - 26
 ```

 While in the following example, `{!rsh} balance` takes no argument:

 ```reach
 load: /examples/rps-7-loops/index.rsh
 range: 60 - 60